-A two-days workshop, during 30th July and 1st August 2007, and a capacity building program on Required Bio-solids Laboratory Training, during 1st - 6th August 2007, were carried out at the Royal Scientific Society RSS of Jordan.
+A two days workshop, during 30th July and 1st August 2007, and a capacity building program on Required Bio-solids Laboratory Training, during 1st - 6th August 2007, were carried out at the Royal Scientific Society RSS of Jordan.
 The main objective of the workshop was to review and update the analytical procedures in the field of bio-solids sampling and laboratories analyses.
-The workshop consisted of three main components: first, delivering lectures on bio-solids and relevant previous and current activities in this field; the second, dealing with RSS equipments and sampling issues; and the third, reviewing the Standard Operational Procedures SOPs for bio-solids analysis in order of developing a manual for the analytical procedures of sludge and bio-solids.
+The workshop consisted of three main components: first, delivering lectures on bio-solids and relevant previous and current activities in this field; the second, dealing with RSS equipments and sampling issues; and the third, reviewing the operational procedures for bio-solids analysis in order of developing a manual for the analytical procedures of sludge and bio-solids.

 The workshop and training were financially supported by the Sustainable Development of Dry Lands Project that is funded by the United States Agency for International Development (USAID) (Washington and Jordan / the office of Water Resources and Environment -Jordan), under a cooperative agreement with the International Arid Lands Consortium (IALC) / University of Arizona.
-Figure (17) shows part of the workshop.